janisZisenis/BoardGames.TDD-London-School/README.md

    * Readability
    * Maintainability

 ... nevertheless I won't omit the general tool set of the software craftmanship, the design principles!
 Especially in the phase Red, SOLID (etc.) support the programmer to discover different ways a specific task/behaviour can be represented in software.
-(I recognized that those tests applying the principles are the the tests the most readable, maintainable and trustworthy).
+(I recognized that the most readable, maintainable and trustworthy tests are conform with the design principles.)

 Besides training my skills in test-driving a system, this project serves as a personal investigation to which extent the test-centric development and pure following of the TDD rules/instructions leads to high quality systems by itself.
 To evaluate the quality of the system I use the well-known metrics like cohesion and coupling and McCall's internal quality factors.